 if you click on the product name, you will be taken to Amazon UK, where you can read other buyer reviews.
 In this table we have included the rank, hand saw name, an average price, our rating and a grade.

 Please note the prices are averages as they change regularly.
 Always check any price if you decide to make a purchase.
 The Rating is out of 5 stars.

-It is the one that I use almost everyday, and it never lets me down.
+It is the one that I use almost everyday, and after 3 years of use it has never let me down.